Go directly to product information

 • preferably store in a dark, dry and cool place

-• this expiration date is an indication
+• This expiration date is an indication

-Want to know what Raye timur tastes like ?
+Want to know what Raye timur tastes like?

 You can also try a test tube.
-The tube contains enough pepper to understand the flavor essence.
+The tube contains enough pepper to fathom the flavor essence.

 Batch number

-The batch number helps us trace which supply an item comes from.
+The batch number helps us trace which supply an item originates from.
 It is stated on the packing slip and the invoice

 View all details